ABOUT THIS ISSUE

 This issue includes the first release of official population estimates by age and sex based on the 2016 edition of the ASGS.
 It is also the last issue that will include total population estimates by age and sex based on the 2011 edition of the ASGS.
 The 2016 edition of the ASGS reflects growth and changes in Australia's population, economy and infrastructure since the ASGS was introduced in 2011.

 Following the introduction of the Norfolk Island Legislation Amendment Act 2015, the population of Norfolk Island is included in the population of Australia under the 2016 edition of the ASGS from 2016 onwards.

 This issue also incorporates minor format changes to streamline the Main Features and State/Territory commentaries.
 The sections of commentary focussing on children (under 15 years of age), working age population (aged 15-64 years) and people aged 65 years and older are no longer included.
 Estimates for these age groups are still available from the Downloads tab.

 FUTURE CHANGES IN THIS PRODUCT

-A new method will be introduced to prepare sub-state population estimates for 30 June 2017 onwards.
-Sub-state ERP totals and age/sex breakdowns will be estimated out from the 2016 Census-based ERP using the components of population change - births, deaths, internal and overseas migration.
+A new method has been introduced to prepare total sub-state population estimates for 30 June 2017 onwards.
+Sub-state ERP totals have been estimated out from the 2016 Census-based ERP using the components of population change - births, deaths, internal and overseas migration.
 This method is consistent with that used to prepare national, state and territory ERP and provides an accounts-base for breaking down population change, enabling users to see how much change is due to natural increase and migration.
-The component method will replace the regression modelling method currently used to prepare totals, and compliment the component-based approach currently used to prepare age-sex estimates.
+The component method has replaced the regression modelling method previously used to prepare totals, and compliments the component-based approach currently used to prepare age-sex estimates.